HHS/Head-Start-TTADP/docs/adr/0008-api-documentation.md

 ## Decision

-We will document our API with [OpenAPI specification 3](https://swagger.io/specification/) (formally known as swagger).
+We will document our API with [OpenAPI specification 3](https://swagger.io/specification/) (formerly known as swagger).

 ## Consequences